- Espresso Coffee Machine Summary Table

 A volumetric espresso machine will deliver an exact amount of water through the ground coffee.
 With the press of a button, your machine will start brewing and then stop automatically when enough espresso has been brewed.
-To make an espresso on a manual machine the owner must start the brewing process and stop it when enough espresso has been brewed.
+To make an espresso on a manual machine, the owner must begin the brewing process and stop it when enough espresso has been brewed.

 Single Boiler, Heat Exchanger or Twin Boiler?

 - To steam milk.